ZGXaimware/Aimware-DangerZone-Lua/README.md

 (rage.lua)Removed rifle hitchance hardcode,use right calf as first target when HitShieldguyLeg (You can hit rcalf even this enemy used any angle Desync)

 Update 1.0.3:<br />
-(rage.lua) Provided switch that you can disable LegitAA(Desync), Fakelag, DistanceBased Visual.GUI changed (snapline.lua)Changed the color of piston/light weapon,used async function to draw line that no much performance cost (extraesp.lua)used async function to draw line that no much performance cost (tablechecker.lua) fixed bug that partyapi say not show enemy's name config changed fakelag 7 -> 3
+(rage.lua) Provided switch that you can disable LegitAA(Desync), Fakelag, DistanceBased Visual.GUI changed<br />
+(snapline.lua)Changed the color of piston/light weapon,used async function to draw line that no much performance cost<br />
+(extraesp.lua)used async function to draw line that no much performance cost<br />
+(tablechecker.lua) fixed bug that partyapi say not show enemy's name<br />
+config changed fakelag 7 -> 3